diannedaian/61040-portfolio/assignments/problemset1.md

 ### 7. Generic Types

 It is preferable to use SKU code because it keeps the concept simple and focused on tracking gifts rather than managing product catalogs, allows different stores to plug in their own item systems, and ensures stability if product details change over time—the identifier still points to the same item.
+It also allow fast look up and we don't need to match word by word.
 If items were represented by names, descriptions, or prices, the registry could become inconsistent or confusing if something changes, also they might not be in the same format as some might not have all information.

 ## Exercise 2